 It can be difficult to find good parking spots close to the water because Kailua has grown so much in the last decades.
 Luckily it is not a big town and it is easy to find a good place for your car if you don’t mind walking a bit.

-There are several parking lots (some free, others requiring a small fee) between Ali’i drive and the Kuakini Hwy (one street up) for example.
-Drive around to find them, ask ahead of time to the concierge at your hotel or have a look at what your navigation app has to offer.
+There are several parking lots (some free, others requiring a small fee) between Aliʻi drive and the Kuakini Hwy (one street up) for example.
+Drive around to find them, see if the concierge at your hotel can point you in the right direction, or have a look at what your navigation app of choice has to offer.

-Kailua-Kona is the landing place for most visitors to the Big Island through the Kona International Airport.
-The airport is a 15 minute drive (without traffic) away from the city center.
+Kailua-Kona is a 15 minute drive (without traffic) away from the Kona International Airport.
 Hilo (driving distance: 86 miles, driving time: 2 hr 20 min), Waimea (driving distance: 40 miles, driving time: 1 hr 10 minutes), and Volcano Village (driving distance: 95 miles, driving time: 2 hr 15 min) are all easily reachable by car.

 The public transport service the hele-on bus can take you from Kailua-Kona all over the island but only if you are not in a rush.